 Consideration period for home buyers

 A buyer may decide to abandon the purchase of a house.
-They can do so up to 3 days after their receiving the signed deed of sale or a copy thereof.
-This 3 day consideration period (in Dutch) must consist of at least 2 working days.
-The buyer does not need to give a reason or pay compensation.
+They can do so up to 3 days after they receive the signed deed of sale or a copy thereof.
+This 3-day consideration period (in Dutch) must consist of at least 2 working days.
+The buyer does not need to give a reason or pay compensation for cancelling the purchase.

 This webpage is part of an EU quality network